alaffin12/stackedit/Caught by Stradh.md

 The focus is going to be placed upon the locations in Barovia the players are likely to visit in the pursuit of this goal.
 If they go off script you may have to improvise...

-### Barovia
+### The Village of Barovia

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA2Nzg2MjQ1LDgzNjIwMTE3LC00MjIxMT
+eyJoaXN0b3J5IjpbLTQ3MTE2Njc5Myw4MzYyMDExNywtNDIyMT
-cxMTgsNTMyNzY5MjczLDc1MjM2NzI3MCwtNjQyMjM2Nyw2MTY4
+E3MTE4LDUzMjc2OTI3Myw3NTIzNjcyNzAsLTY0MjIzNjcsNjE2
-MjE1NDgsLTE2ODIxOTA1MTcsMTYwMzk5NzExOSwtNzU0OTk3Mz
+ODIxNTQ4LC0xNjgyMTkwNTE3LDE2MDM5OTcxMTksLTc1NDk5Nz
-E5LC0xMjMyMzM2OTgzLC01NTQ1MzUzNTUsLTY3MTg2MTAzNiwt
+MxOSwtMTIzMjMzNjk4MywtNTU0NTM1MzU1LC02NzE4NjEwMzYs
-MTU0Mzk2MTgyMCwxOTMwNDg3MzE4XX0=
+LTE1NDM5NjE4MjAsMTkzMDQ4NzMxOF19
 -->